Date of Interview

 Born May 6, 1924, aged 76 at time of interview, died January 28, 2006

 Lab technician, finishing department worker, union leader, Democratic Party activist, Senator in Maine State Legislature, founder of Maine Labor Group on Health, Merchant Shipman during World War II.

 S.D.
 Warren, Sappi, Paper Mills - Maine; Paper industry - Maine - History

-Considered by Maine labor union leaders and activists to have been the "institutional memory" of S.D.
+Arthur Gordon is considered by Maine labor union leaders and activists to have been the "institutional memory" of S.D.
 Warren's unionization and Local 1069 of the United Paperworkers International.
 Gordon spearheaded Local 1069's transformation of Westbrook in the 1960s from a management-dominated Republican city to a union-dominated Democratic city.
-Served on the Westbrook city council and then the Maine State Legislature, while being a leader of the movement to improve occupational safety in Maine industrial workplaces.
+He served on the Westbrook city council and then the Maine State Legislature, also while being a leader of the movement to improve occupational safety in Maine industrial workplaces.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-Share Alike 4.0 License.